haoping07/GED-Data-Filter/README.md

-# CS555 Team Project 2019 Spring
+# GED Data Filter

-A system that filters GED data according to User Stroy
+A system that filters GED data according to User Story using JAVA.

 ## Status